minoo-dev/MODotNetCore/README.md

 	- Copy All Text From `data.json` then Edit Menu > Paste Special > Paste JSON as Classes, Then Change class name `Rootobject` to `MainDto`
 33. Install `Newtonsoft.Json` package in `MODotNetCore.ConsoleAppHttpClient`
 	- To Convert **Json** > **Object**
-34. Test JSON File Reading and converting to Object
+34. Test JSON File Reading and converting to Object `JsonToObjectExample.cs`
 	- Use `File.ReadAllTextAsync("data.json")` to read from File
 	- Use `JsonConvert.DeserializeObject<MainDto>(jsonStr)` to convert objects
 34. Copy `data.json` to Project `MODotNetCore.RestApiWithNLayer`